wikicite/wikicite-data/README.md

 ## Extract bibliographic items

-All bibliographic items, with simplified truthy statements:
+Extract all bibliographic items, with simplified truthy statements, based on the list of publication types:

-    make 20170626/wikidata-20170626-all.wikicite.ndjson.bz2
+    make 20170626/wikidata-20170626-all.wikicite.ndjson.gz

+**FIXME:**

+* Author names are not sorted yet
-Claims with special value "unknown" are not included by now!
+* Claims with special value "unknown" are not included although this might be useful

 ## Extract labels